PForet/PForet.github.io/_posts/2017-01-04-PCA-for-image-classification.md

 Cheers !
 The tedious part of pre-processing the images is over now.

-## Import sklearn
+## Implementation

+Time for some `import sklearn`!
 Or as I call it, the poor man's `import keras`.
 After just some a few lines of code and we will be done classifying our images.
 Once satisfied, we will try to understand what happened exactly.

 ### Choosing the best model
 Here, we choose to use a support vector machine classifier (SVC) on the reduced features returned by a principal component analysis (PCA, we will get back to that later).
 The SVC is well adapted when we have few samples (these things quickly become painfully slow as the number of samples grows).